Keywords and Phrases

 Electronic OCLC #

-Ghantasala, Venkata Sai Narasimha Kaushik, "Feature extraction through median-split segmentation for melanoma detection" (2013).
+Ghantasala, Venkata Sai Narasimha Kaushik, "Feature extraction through median-split algorithm segmentation for melanoma detection" (2013).
 Masters Theses.
 7671.